Vectorial1024/leaflet-color-markers/README.md

 leaflet-color-markers
 =====================

+The standard Leaflet marker, but in different color variations, for simple use cases.

 color variations of the standard leaflet markers:

 | Color | Marker 2x  | Marker  | Color Inside | Color Outside |